luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/300_longest_increasing_subsequence.md

 Inorder for us to know what those longest subsequences were, we will need a way to store that, hello dynamic programming.

 For each element, we would need look at the numbers less than the current element on the left side.
-Now that we know which numbers are those, we can look at their corresponding longest subsequence the in dynamic programming array.
+Now that we know which numbers those are, we can then look at their corresponding longest subsequence in the dynamic programming array.
+From this list, get the longest subsequence.
-This will tell us what to set as our longest subsequence for this current element.
+This will tell us what to set as our longest subsequence for this current element + 1.

 We are basically building the longest increasing subsequence from the bottom up.